10 Construction Site Security Solutions That Prevent Theft on Los Angeles Jobsites

 Analyze Reports to Adjust Coverage

-Each verified incident provides data to optimize sensor and camera placement and response protocols.
+Each verified incident provides data to optimize camera placement and response protocols.
 If reports show repeated intrusion attempts at the south gate, add camera coverage or reinforce physical barriers there.
-If incidents cluster during specific timeframes, adjust monitoring priorities during those windows.
+If incidents cluster during specific timeframes, adjust monitoring priorities for those windows.

 Trend Analysis to Predict Vulnerable Times and Areas